What You Need To Know About Florida Child Support

-Settling Child Support in Divorce Cases
+Settling Child Support In Divorce Cases

 Child support, together with child custody, is an important and practical matter that must be discussed during a divorce proceeding.
 In divorce settlements, the main purpose of discussing child support is to ensure that each child of the divorcing couple will have adequate financial support for their basic needs as well as to continue the lifestyle that they have grown accustomed to while their parents were married.
-Together, with both of their respective divorce lawyers, the spouses will have to agree on the terms of child support, including what each parent will contribute, how this will be managed, who will manage the resources, and how the applicable terms of any prenuptial or postnuptial agreements may be operationalized.
+Together, with both of their respective divorce attorneys, the spouses will have to agree on the terms of child support, including what each parent will contribute, how this will be managed, who will manage the resources, and how the applicable terms of any prenuptial or postnuptial agreements may be operationalized.

-Legal Basis for Determining Child Support
+Legal Basis For Determining Child Support

 Claiming Child Support